umd-lib/aspace-custom/docs/DevelopmentSetup.md

 To publish these collections, for each unpublished collection:

-3.7.1) Select "Browse | Resources".
+4.7.1) Select "Browse | Resources".
 The "Resources" page will be displayed.

-3.7.2) Select the "Edit" button for an unpublished collection, then on the resulting page, left-click the "Publish All" button, and then select "Publish All" in the confirmation dialog.
+4.7.2) Select the "Edit" button for an unpublished collection, then on the resulting page, left-click the "Publish All" button, and then select "Publish All" in the confirmation dialog.

-3.8) Go to the front-end public interface (<http://localhost:3001/>).
+4.8) Go to the front-end public interface (<http://localhost:3001/>).
 Left-click the "Libraries" link on the application home page.
 The resulting page should display the "UMD Test Repository", and indicate that it has 3 collections.

-### Destroying Sample Data
+### Resetting the Sample Data

 ---